Royston-Soh/dow-GARCH/README.md

 Model 3 seems to be a better more model than model 2, as it has a lower Information Criteria values

 ## Model 3 is the best model
+Run simulation and store results of simulation in `sim`
 gjrGARCH model
 ```bash
 s_final=ugarchspec(mean.model = list(armaOrder=c(0,0)),